This page provides some details about Kinh / Viet people. They are one of the 54 groups of people in Vietnam.

 The Vietnamese people (Kinh) are an ethnic group originating from what is now northern Vietnam and southern China.
 This group is the majority ethnic group of Vietnam.
 In fact, Kinh / Viet people comprise 86% (over 65 million) of the population as of the 1999 census.
 In reality, their official name is Kinh to distinguish them from other ethnic groups in Vietnam.

 Interestingly, in the People’s Republic of China, they are among the recognized minority groups based especially in or around Guangxi Province and are known in Mandarin through their derivative name Jing/Gin or “Jingzu”/”Ginzu”.

-Although geographically and linguistically labelled “South-east Asians”, long periods of Chinese domination and influence has placed them culturally closer to East Asians, or more specifically their immediate northern neighbours, the Southern Chinese and other tribes within the proximity of South China.
+Although geographically and linguistically labelled “South-east Asians”, long periods of Chinese domination and influence have placed them culturally closer to East Asians, or more specifically their immediate northern neighbours, the Southern Chinese and other tribes within the proximity of South China.